 In the past two years, we have closed more than 1,000 growth equity, angel, and private equity investments, cementing our reputation as one of the five most active law firms in the U.S. for private equity and venture capital deals (Dow Jones Private Equity Analyst).
 As a result, our lawyers understand the thinking of founders and investors about exit opportunities and values across a broad array of tech industry verticals.
 In addition, because we focus so sharply on the need for connectedness and networks in the venture industry, our unique venturecrush.com programs include business development and M&A executives from most of the active strategic buyers in the tech industry.

 Together with our colleagues in our capital markets and M&A practices, we offer insights into the market terms and transaction process for venture-backed companies that make us a leader in the field.
 To learn more about Lowenstein Sandler's The Tech Group, click here.
 To learn more about our M&A practice, click here.

-ACV Auctions, an advanced online auction that streamlines the buying and selling of inventory between auto dealers, in its $31 million Series C financing led by Bessemer Venture Partners, Tribeca Ventures, SoftBank NY, and Armory Square Ventures.
+ACV Auctions in its $31 million Series C financing led by Bessemer Venture Partners, Tribeca Ventures, SoftBank NY, and Armory Square Ventures.
 We previously represented ACV Auctions in its $15 million Series B financing.